cra88y/infininote/README.md

 # InfiniNote

-[InfiniNote](https://infininote.herokuapp.com/ "Live site hosted on Heroku"). is a minimalist note taking application inspired by [EverNote](https://evernote.com/).
+[InfiniNote](https://infininote.herokuapp.com/ "Live site hosted on Heroku"). is a minimalist note taking application inspired by [EverNote](https://evernote.com/, "EverNote").

+This project is hosted on Heroku and the live site with demo is accessible via the hyperlink above.

 It's features include user accounts, note writing with auto-save, markdown support, notebooks to categorize notes, as well as sitewide theming.